aarontyan/TMBClassroom/README.md

 - Backend: Python, Flask, MongoDB & Pymongo, Google Maps API
 - Frontend: TypeScript/Node.JS, React.JS, HTML/CSS
 - Webscraping: Python, Beautifulsoup4, Selenium, Pandas

+## Setup
+- View `backend/readme.md` and `frontend/readme.md` in order to set up all the code
+- Once set up, do `flask run` in `backend` and `yarn start` in `frontend` in order to start both the backend and frontend.
+- Visit http://localhost:3000 to view the frontend.
+It automatically connects to the backend.